Lesson 60: Major Work Study, Part 4 — Performance and Recording

 A piece is finished when the recording reveals nothing you didn't already know was there.

-Lessons 57, 58, and 59 took the four movements of the Loeillet D minor sonata in detail.
-This lesson brings them together.
-There are no new musical ideas in this lesson — the work is in the assembly: playing four movements in a row, recording the result, and using the recording as a third ear.
+No new musical ideas here — the work is in the assembly: playing four movements in a row, recording the result, and using the recording as a third ear.

 The run-through